Blog

 --------------------------------------------------------------------

-For this shoot we worked with the delightful Breanne Marie Photography who captured our visions and pieces with her beautiful photography.
-The model was the wonderful tattoo artist/model Poppy Del.
+For this shoot, we worked with the delightful Breanne Marie Photography, who captured our visions and pieces through her beautiful photography.
+The model was the wonderful tattoo artist and model, Poppy Del.
 Makeup was done by Ashley Skrocki Makeup Artistry.

-With the creation of the raven mask for last year’s collection we wanted to do a series of raven inspired items.
-The concept behind the new pieces was to create three different raven characters similar to The Morrigan from Celtic mythology.
-The Morrigan, who are considered to be a triple goddess composed of 3 sisters, fly around the battlefield prophesizing death on the battleground.
-We wanted to make three complete looks that were similar but different enough to be individual characters.
+With the creation of the raven mask for last year’s collection, we wanted to develop a series of raven inspired items.
+The concept behind the new pieces was to create three different raven characters, similar to the Morrigan from Celtic mythology.
+The Morrigan, considered a triple goddess composed of three sisters, flies over the battlefield prophesying death.
+We wanted to create three complete looks that were similar, but distinct enough to stand as individual characters.

 Photo by Studio E. Raven mask created in July 2015.